 Revised December 9, 2009

 companies are Aaa for Moody’s and AAA for Standard and Poor’s and Fitch.
 The lowest rated companies are C (Moody’s) and D (Standard and Poor’s and Fitch).
 For the remainder of this discussion, I will refer to Standard and Poor’s ratings.
 The ratings are split between two major categories, “investment grade” and “below investment grade or junk bonds.”
 Companies with bonds considered to be investment grade are rated from AAA to BBB by Standard and Poor’s.
-Companies with bonds considered to be below investment grade or junk bonds are rated from B to D by Standard and Poor’s.
+Companies with bonds considered to be below investment grade or junk bonds are rated from BB to D by Standard and Poor’s.

 Q. How do Verizon and Frontier compare based on debt ratings?

 A. Verizon is rated A by Standard & Poor’s.
-Frontier has a rating of B which falls into the “below investment grade or junk bond” category.
+Frontier has a rating of BB which falls into the “below investment grade or junk bond” category.

 Q. What can we conclude from the debt ratings?